Genesis of a Clinical Trial: OXTOX

 Step 7.
 A clinical trial is started

-The phase II clinical trial will be open to recruitment in 2019 with funding from the AGITG Innovation Fund.
+The phase II clinical trial is now open for enrolment with funding from the AGITG Innovation Fund.
 This was the last step in a process that began with Professor Vardy noticing a problem that was substantially affecting patients who did not have other treatments available.